Joingl/radiomic-features/README.md

 # Stability & Accuracy of Radiomic Features

-## 1) Download and prepare Data for Feature Extraction
+## 1) Download and prepare data for Feature Extraction
 ### Download
 In a first step, the two datasets these experiments are based on must be downloaded.
 Both datasets are publicly available on The Cancer Imaging Archive's website.